-By the 1923-1924 winter season, 470 Beacon was the home of James Freeman’s nephew and business associate, Harris Hooper Lawrence, and his wife, Theodora Maria (Eldredge) Lawrence.
+On February 7/8, 1923, 470 Beacon (including the rear yard) was acquired by Theodora Maria (Eldredge) Lawrence, the wife of Harris Hooper Lawrence.
 They previously had lived in Brookline and, prior to that, at 441 Marlborough.
-They also maintained a home in Concord.
+They also maintained a home in Concord, Massachusetts.

-By the 1927-1928 winter season, it was the home of Dr. Arthur Ronald Kimpton, a physician and professor at Tufts Medical School, and his wife, Elizabeth Dale (Mann) Kimpton.
-They previously had lived at 66 Bay State Road and he had maintained his medical offices at 23 Bay State (he continued to maintain his offices there after they moved to 470 Beacon).
-A. R. and E. D. Kimpton are shown as the owners of 470 Beacon on the 1928 and 1938 Bromley maps, and Arthur Kimpton was the assessed owner through 1946.
+On January 30, 1928, 470 Beacon was acquired from Theodora Lawrence by Dr. Arthur Ronald Kimpton, a physician and professor at Tufts Medical School, and his wife, Elizabeth Dale (Mann) Kimpton.
+They previously had lived at 66 Bay State Road, and he had maintained his medical offices at 23 Bay State (he continued to maintain his offices there after they moved to 470 Beacon).
 They also maintained a home, Meadowlark, in Norwell.

 The Kimptons continued to live at 470 Beacon until about 1946, when they moved to an apartment at 62 Commonwealth.

-By 1947, 470 Beacon was the home of Dr. Bernard Appel, a dermatologist, and his wife, Doris (Leavitt) Appel, a sculptor.
+On July 2, 1946, 470 Beacon was purchased from Arthur Kimpton by Dr. Bernard Appel, a dermatologist, and his wife, Doris (Leavitt) Appel, a sculptor.
 They previously had lived in Lynn.
-Bernard Appel et al were the assessed owners of 470 Beacon in 1947 and 1948.
 They continued to live at 470 Beacon until about 1948.

-In about 1948, 470 Beacon became the home of Mrs. Edna Mae (Reynolds) Candage Lovejoy Walsh Grant, who operated it as a lodging house.
+On April 8, 1948, 470 Beacon was acquired from the Appels by Mrs. Edna Mae (Reynolds) Candage Lovejoy Walsh Grant, who operated it as a lodging house.
 She previously had lived in Reading.
-She was the assessed owner of 470 Beacon from 1949 through 1951.

 Edna Grant was the former wife of Henry (Harry) Wells Candage, the widow of Everett John Lovejoy and Dr. William Martin Walsh, and the former wife of Wallace Edwin Grant.